litestar-org/litestar/docs/tutorials/sqlalchemy/0-introduction.rst

 Introduction
 ------------

-Here is a full script that shows how you can use SQLAlchemy with Litestar.
-In this app, we interacting with SQLAlchemy in the manner described by the
+We start with a full script that shows how you can use SQLAlchemy with Litestar.
+In this app, we interact with SQLAlchemy in the manner described by the
 `SQLAlchemy documentation <https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html#synopsis-orm>`_, and so if you are looking for more information about any of the SQLAlchemy code, this will be a great place to start.

-Beyond that, we use a couple of Litestar features that we haven't looked at yet:
+You'll notice that we use a couple of Litestar features that you may not have encountered yet:

-1. Management and injection of application state
+1. Management and injection of :ref:`application state <application-state>`
-2. Lifespan context managers
+2. Use of a :ref:`Lifespan context manager <lifespan-context-managers>`

 And we will continue to learn about other Litestar features as we work through the tutorial, such as:

 1. Dependency injection
-2. Data Transfer Objects
+2. Plugins
-3. Plugins
+3. Data Transfer Objects

 The full app
 ============